 In pregnant patients, untreated chlamydia has been associated with pre-term delivery, and can spread to the newborn, causing an eye infection or pneumonia.

 Complications are rare in men.
-Infection sometimes spreads to the tube that carries sperm from the testis, causing pain, fever, and, rarely, preventing a man from being able to father children.
+Infection sometimes spreads to the tubes that carry sperm from the testis causing pain, fever, and sometimes prevents a man from being able to father children.

 Untreated chlamydia may increase a person’s chances of acquiring or transmitting HIV – the virus that causes AIDS.